American bullfrog: Human use

 The American bullfrog provides a food source, especially in the Southern and some areas of the Midwestern United States.
 The traditional way of hunting them is to paddle or pole silently by canoe or flatboat in ponds or swamps at night; when the frog's call is heard, a light is shone at the frog which temporarily inhibits its movement.
 The frog will not jump into deeper water as long as it is approached slowly and steadily.
 When close enough, the frog is gigged with a multiple-tined spear and brought into the boat.
 Bullfrogs can also be stalked on land, by again taking great care not to startle them.
-In some states, breaking the skin while catching them is illegal, and either grasping gigs or hand captures used.
-The only parts normally eaten are the rear legs, which resemble small chicken drumsticks, have a similar flavor and texture and can be cooked in similar ways.
+In some states, breaking the skin while catching them is illegal, and either grasping gigs or hand captures are used.
+Like most frogs, the hind legs of the bullfrog are the only parts generally eaten.
+When cooked, they resemble small chicken drumsticks, have a similar flavor and texture and can be prepared in similar ways.

 Commercial bullfrog culture in near-natural enclosed ponds has been attempted, but is fraught with difficulties.
-Although pelleted feed is available, the frogs will not willingly consume artificial diets, and providing sufficient live prey is challenging.
-Disease also tends to be a problem even when great care is taken to provide sanitary conditions.
+Although pelleted feed is available, frogs usually will not willingly consume artificial diets, and providing sufficient live prey is challenging.
+Disease among frogs also tends to be a problem even when great care is taken to provide sanitary conditions.
 Other challenges to be overcome may be predation, cannibalism, and low water quality.
 The frogs are large, have powerful leaps, and inevitably escape after which they may wreak havoc among the native frog population.
 Countries that export bullfrog legs include the Netherlands, Belgium, Mexico, Bangladesh, Japan, China, Taiwan, and Indonesia.
-Most of these frogs are caught from the wild, but some are captive-reared.
+Most of these frogs are caught in the wild, but some are raised in captivity.
 The United States is a net importer of frog legs.

+During the Great Depression, businessman Dr. Albert Broel promoted bullfrog farming as a way for people experiencing difficult economic times to earn extra money by raising and selling bullfrogs.
+He published several instructional manuals, including "Frog Raising for Pleasure and Profit," as well as in-person training services.
+Broel offered to purchase all the adult frogs independent breeders could successfully raise to adult weight.
+The scheme was, ultimately, unsuccessful for many of the reasons described above.
+However, the business model of outsourcing livestock raising to independent farmers continues today, especially in the poultry industry.

-The American bullfrog is used as a specimen for dissection in many schools across the world.
+The American bullfrog is used as a specimen for dissection in many biology and anatomy classes in schools across the world.
 It is the state amphibian of Missouri, Ohio, and Oklahoma.